ImagineSocialGit/engage-core/docs/config-templates/permission-invitations.md

 - the CRM UI entry point for creating/scheduling the invitation
 - the Broadcast record used for audit/bookkeeping
 - BroadcastRecipient records for delivery bookkeeping
+- recipient preview/count behavior for the CRM invitation entry point
+- Broadcast-side narrowing of imported-contact recipients before scheduling, such as excluding imported contacts that already have Messaging consent

 Broadcasts must not own: